zf-w/my_tome/en;Main/90;diary;Diary/75;#y2025;Year 2025/y2025rm03;m10;October.md

 long_title: "October 2025 - Diary - Zhifeng"
 ---

+# Monday, October 27th { #y2025m10d27 }

+One of the main tasks for today is to visit the "CS423 Operating Systems Design" office hours and see what it is like.
+Throughout the office hour, the TA has pointed out one critical misunderstanding of mine about the usage of scheduler APIs.
+I'm grateful that I decided to visit the Office Hour.
+This is my first time visiting Office Hours in these years.
+I hope I didn't offend anyone.

+## The deadlock in yield { .debugging }

+One interesting bug I found today was about the "yield" function implementation for the MP2 of CS423.
+After I implemented the correct procedure to put a process into the sleeping state, I found that the dispatching thread was blocked forever.
+I guessed there might be a deadlock somewhere, and I turned out to be correct.
+Releasing the locks before waking up the dispatching thread and putting the process to sleep is very important.
+Otherwise, the yield function will be blocked before releasing the lock while the dispatching thread is desperately trying to grab it.

+# Sunday, October 26th { #y2025m10d26 }

+One main task being scheduled today is working on the "CS421 Programming Languages and Compiler" Machine Problem 7.
+This homework is mainly about implementing the "unification" algorithm in the type inferencing problem.
+Designing recursive functions to iter through list and tree data structure is quite interesting.
+Familiaring with Ocaml, I appreciate the insights of pattern matching in Rust-lang, that pattern matching design indeed provides a sense of clean and organization.

 # Wednesday, October 15th

 During lunch, I noticed a girl who seemed unsure where to return her tray and left it on the table.
 I returned it for her, feeling grateful to the person who helped me the first time I visited the restaurant.
 Later, though, I wondered if I might have been blocking her view of the return cart.